luispuerto/NordVPN-Server-Changer/README.md

 password1234
 ```

-It also assumed that you have `openvpn` [installed](openvpn%20setup.md), of course.
+It also assumed that you have `openvpn` [installed and configured](openvpn%20setup.md), of course.

-## Install
+## Installation

 You don't need to install anywhere, you can just download it and you can run it from the download folder like any other script (`./changenordvpnserverto.sh`)

 You can clone the repository `git clone https://github.com/luispuerto/NordVPN-Server-Changer.git` and then you can move the script to the `/usr/local/bin` folder so it's going to be available to everyone anywhere.
 Or better yet, you can create a symbolic link.
-For example:

 ```shell
 $ ln -s /etc/openvpn/NordVPN-Server-Changer/changenordvpnserverto.sh /usr/local/bin/changenordvpnserverto